 NOTE: The objective of our limited visual heating and cooling system inspection is to determine of the HVAC and related equipment may benefit from a more thorough inspection by a qualified HVAC specialist.
-The scope of our inspection includes but is not limited to a visual inspection of the HVAC electrical system, fan, compressors, coils, gas burners, filters and thermostats (if accessible without opening a protected cabinet or shroud).
-We do not dismantle components such as heat exchangers, coils or air handlers.
-We do not test for mold, refrigerant leaks or adequate pressure.
-No guarantee is made regarding coolant charge or line integrity.
+The scope of our inspection includes but is not limited to a visual inspection of the HVAC external electrical system, fan, compressor, coils, filters and thermostats (if accessible without opening a protected cabinet or shroud).
+We do not dismantle components such as heat plenums, air handlers or coils.
+We do not test for refrigerant leaks or adequate pressure.
+No guarantee is made regarding coolant charge, line integrity, plenums or air handlers.
 The condition of the evaporator coil, plenum and air handler are outside the scope of a home inspection.
-No guarantee can be made regarding evaporator coils, cooling lines, plenums, air handlers or component life expectancy.
-Inspection of the heat exchanger is not possible without disassembly of the unit in
+No guarantee can be made regarding coils, cooling lines, plenums, air handlers or component life expectancy.
+If concerns exist, it is highly recommended that a qualified contractor further evaluate the HVAC system prior to closing.